James Bond actors in order: The complete history of 007 stars

 Films: On Her Majesty's Secret Service

-By far the shortest-lived Bond, George Lazenby lasted just one film – On His Majesty’s Secret Service – in the role before Connery returned for Diamonds are Forever.
+By far the shortest-lived official Bond, George Lazenby lasted just one film - On His Majesty's Secret Service - in the role, before Connery returned for Diamonds are Forever.

-Lazenby was relatively unknown when he took on the role, and although his performance has often come in for criticism, he nonetheless won praise in some quarters at the time – including a nomination for Golden Globe Award for New Star of the Year.
+Lazenby was relatively unknown when he took on the character, and although his performance has often come in for criticism, he nonetheless won praise in some quarters at the time - including a nomination at the Golden Globe Awards for New Star of the Year.